Skip to content

 Filtration methods

-To extend the standard class you will have to create a new file in directory /core/components/msearch2/custom/filters/ with name имя.class.php and inherit mse2FiltersHandler.
+To extend the default class, create a new file in /core/components/msearch2/custom/filters/ named name.class.php and extend mse2FiltersHandler.

 <?php